Text Us Text to Contact Us

 Sieber Plastic Surgery San Francisco

 Nearly every business and organization in the United States has been affected, at least in some way, by the COVID-19 pandemic.
-Plastic surgery practices are no exception.
+Plastic surgery offices in San Francisco are no exception.

-Let’s take a look at just some of the ways that COVID-19 has changed the practice of plastic surgery in San Francisco this year.
+Let’s take a look at just some of the ways that plastic surgery after coronavirus has changed.

 Naturally, the closure of most practices was necessary due to the inherent dangers present with COVID-19.
+Elective surgery wasn’t at the top of many people’s minds at the beginning of six weeks of quarantine.
 Many other businesses experienced the same strains.
 This doesn’t take away the hardship of lost income for the welfare of our business and employees, however.

 Speaking of employees, many practices have had to let staff go due to the COVID-19 outbreak.
 Even those we could keep on had to be furloughed as we were forced to close our doors for a period of time, during which no one could work.